SEPTEMBER 2023–2024 NURSERY SCHOOL

 PRE-KINDERGARTEN PROGRAM:

-Science: Hearing: Use the Kaleidoscope, color paddles and magic mirrors.
-Hibernation: talk about why animals hibernate, not enough food so animals have to sleep.
-How do animals prepare for hibernation?
-Eating more food then usual to store extra fat.
 Vocabulary: hibernation, migration, torpor.
 Which animals hibernate?
 Bears (torpor) sleep for a while, wake up to eat then go back to sleep.
 Migration: A group of animals move from one place to another then back again.
 Animals know when to hibernate or migrate because of the changes in the weather, length of day and availability to food.
-Experiments Liquid to Solid, Ice Painting, Ice Fishing and Musical Jars.
+We will be making bird feeders using pine cones and bird food for our forest for the animals during winter time.